davewhiteland/compsci-superbasics/collections/_hardware/processors.md

 of critical aspects that define their behaviour.

-Because processors are performing millions of calculations to execute tasks, the speed of a processor is its most important feature.
+Because processors are performing millions of calculations to execute tasks, the speed of a processor is a critically important feature.
 However, the efficiency of the processor (and hence, ultimately, its speed) is dependent on a number of different factors.

 * word size